andrew-zaytsev/OpenVINO-Samples/OpenVINO_Overview.md

 ### <a name="run-image-classification"></a>Step 4: Run the Image Classification Code Sample

+> **NOTE**: The Image Classification code sample is automatically compiled when you ran the Image Classification demo script.
+If you want to compile it manually, see the [Inference Engine Code Samples Overview](https://docs.openvinotoolkit.org/latest/_docs_IE_DG_Samples_Overview.html#build_samples_linux) section.

 To run the **Image Classification** code sample with an input image on the IR:

 1. Set up the OpenVINO environment variables: